Advisory Board

 Kenneth A. Larsen, DMIN, PhD, ABMP

 Dr. Larsen is a clinical psychologist in the Department of Medicine at New England Baptist Hospital.
-He is also in private practice with offices at Pro Sports Orthopedics in Brighton, MA.
-For the past twenty-five years he has utilized innovative treatment approaches in caring for patients suffering from catastrophic occupational injuries and workplace violence, as well as in the management of chronic pain.
-For many years he has also been involved in sport psychology as the Baptist has often provided medical management of elite athletes who visit Boston for world cup events including the Boston Marathon.
-For fifteen years he was on the medical team for the Boston Celtics, and a clinical instructor in the Department of Medicine at the Harvard Medical School.
-He is past member of the Board of Directors of the Massachusetts Psychological Association, past chair of the NEBH Integrative Medicine Council, and present co-chair of NEBH’s Institutional Review Board.
-He did his undergraduate work at New York University, completed master’s studies in theology and received a Doctorate in Analytical Psychology & Clinical Studies at Andover-Newton, including advanced studies at the CG Jung Institute in Zurich, Switzerland.
+For the past thirty years he has utilized innovative treatment approaches in caring for patients suffering from catastrophic occupational injuries and workplace violence, as well as in the management of chronic pain.
+He has also been involved in sport psychology as the Baptist often provides behavioral medical management of elite athletes who visit Boston for world cup events including the Boston Marathon.
+For fifteen years he was on the medical team for the Boston Celtics, and a clinical instructor in the Department of Medicine at Harvard Medical School.
+He is a past member of the Board of Directors of the Mass Psychological Association, former chair of the NEBH Integrative Medicine Council, and current co-chair of NEBH’s Institutional Review Board and Chair of the Physician Health Service at NEBH.
+He did his undergraduate work at New York University, completed masters’ studies in theology and received a Doctorate in Analytical Psychology & Clinical Studies at Andover-Newton, including advanced studies at the CG Jung Institute in Zurich, Switzerland where presently he is an adjunct lecturer on the neuroscience and treatment of post trauma reactions.
 He completed residencies at Abbott Northwestern Hospital in Minneapolis, and Danvers State Hospital in Massachusetts.
-His doctoral dissertation in medical hypnosis was entitled: “Eidetic Memory Reprocessing – An Investigation of the Neurobiology and Clinical Application of the ‘Trauma Theatre’ with Workers Suffering Co-Morbid PTSD.”
-He was the recipient of the DLIN/Fischer Clinical Research Award for “A Double Blind, Randomized, Placebo-Controlled Study of Peri-Operative Administration of Olanzapine to Prevent Post-Operative Delirium in Joint Replacements” from the Academy of Consultation-Liaison Psychiatry.
-And the recipient of the Lewis Millender MD Golden Rose Award.
+His doctoral dissertation in clinical hypnosis at the American Pacific University is entitled: “Eidetic Memory Reprocessing – An Investigation of the Neurobiology and Clinical Application of the ‘Trauma Theatre’ with Workers Suffering Co-Morbid PTSD.”
+He is board certified in psychopharmacology and is the recipient of the DLIN./FISCHER CLINICAL RESEARCH AWARD from the Academy of Consultation-Liaison Psychiatry for “A Double Blind, Randomized Placebo-Controlled Study of Peri-Operative Administration of Olanzapine to Prevent Post-Operative Delirium in Joint Replacement Patients.”
+And the recipient of the 2017 Lewis Millender MD Golden Rose Award for thirty years of dedicated service to improving the lives of injured workers.

 Phyllis Phillips, Esq.